-- 75. The 'second literacy' of a culture of peace 'learning to live together' needs to be built on the base already laid by the 'first literacy' of basic education.
-Therefore, the implementation of universal literacy in the sense of Education for All as defined by the Jomtien World Declaration, is a necessary foundation and complementary challenge to that of a culture of peace, and actions for each need to be co-ordinated and synergistic.1 Of special importance in this regard is the implementation of an international campaign promoting the right of women and girls to education. - 76.
-Actions to promote a culture of peace are complementary to all other actions for peace by the United Nations system, including peace diplomacy, peace-keeping, disarmament and economic conversion and therefore should be co-ordinated so that they are mutually reinforcing.
+- 74. New and meaningful partnerships can be developed between the United Nations and the thousands of other intergovernmental and non-governmental organizations and individuals whose efforts contribute to a culture of peace.
+By helping to link the various efforts together, the United Nations can promote a global movement, which draws strength from the many successful examples of non-violent social change that have become more frequent during the twentieth century.
+Particular emphasis may be placed on the involvement of women and young people, reflecting the Beijing Platform for Action and the World Programme of Action for Youth to the Year 2000 and Beyond. - 75.
+The "second literacy" of a culture of peace "learning to live together" needs to be built on the base already laid by the "first literacy" of basic education.
+Therefore, the implementation of universal literacy in the sense of Education for All as defined by the Jomtien World Declaration, is a necessary foundation and complementary challenge to that of a culture of peace, and actions for each need to be coordinated and synergistic.
+14 Of special importance in this regard is the implementation of an international campaign promoting the right of women and girls to education. - 76.
+Actions to promote a culture of peace are complementary to all other actions for peace by the United Nations system, including peace diplomacy, peacekeeping, disarmament and economic conversion and therefore should be coordinated so that they are mutually reinforcing.
 It is necessary to transform economies of war into economies of peace.
 We cannot afford to pay at the same time the price of war and the price of peace. - 77.
 As the culture of peace is a new and evolving concept and practice, it is important for the United Nations to encourage the preparation and dissemination of educational materials.
 These materials can be designed to reach people everywhere through formal education at all levels and through informal and non-formal education using a wide variety of media technologies and languages. - 78.
-Training is the key, in order to develop leaders who dedicate their life to this process, those who may be called 'peace promoters'.
+Training is the key, in order to develop leaders who dedicate their life to this process, those who may be called "peace promoters".
 The peace promoter internalizes and institutionalizes the values, attitudes, knowledge, and behaviours of the culture of peace and plays a role analogous to that of the literacy promoter helping people learn the skills of mediation and conflict transformation.
-Because this is needed in all institutions, people can become peace promoters from every walk of life, for example, in education (e.g. teachers, journalists and other media workers), development (e.g. community development, social, or health-care workers), justice (e.g. human rights ombudsmen, election observers), culture (e.g. artists, cultural heritage volunteers, community animators) or work with youth (youth animators, young people themselves).
-Peace promoters go through a learning process to add the methods and principles of a culture of peace to the training and experience they have already accumulated in their area of work, and they bring these skills back to the people with whom they work, transforming conflict into co-operation.
-The training and linkage of peace-promoter networks is one of the most effective ways to support and develop a global movement for a culture of peace. - 79.
-Objective research and evaluation of the practices and policies undertaken to promote a culture of peace are needed in order to develop and to contribute to a growing body of knowledge on the conditions needed for their success.
-In general, the scientific method should be harnessed to the culture of peace with as much commitment and resources as it has previously been used for the culture of war.
+Because this is needed in all institutions, people can become peace promoters from every walk of life, for example, in education (e.g. teachers, journalists and other media workers), development (e.g. community development, social, or healthcare workers), justice (e.g. human rights ombudsmen, election observers), culture (e.g. artists, cultural heritage volunteers, community animators) or work with youth (youth animators, young people themselves).
+Peace promoters go through a learning process to add the methods and principles of a culture of peace to the training and experience they have already accumulated in their area of work, and they bring these skills back to the people with whom they work, transforming conflict into cooperation.
+The training and linkage of peace-promoter networks is one of the most effective ways to support and develop a global movement for a culture of peace.

+79. Objective research and evaluation of the practices and policies undertaken to promote a culture of peace are needed in order to develop and to contribute to a growing body of knowledge on the conditions needed for their success.
+In general, the scientific method should be harnessed to the culture of peace with as much commitment and resources as has previously been used for the culture of war.